This document provides answers to questions frequently asked by applicants to funding calls by the NIHR Research for Social Care (RfSC) programme.

 RfSC scope and aims

-What is the scope and remit of the RfSC programme?
+What is the scope and remit of the RfSC call?

-The RfSC programme will fund research which generates evidence to improve, expand and strengthen the way adult social care is delivered for users of care services, carers, and the public.
+The RfSC call will fund research which generates evidence to improve, expand and strengthen the way adult social care is delivered for users of care services, carers, and the public.

 RfSC research is expected to have a high degree of involvement from relevant users of social care and social care practitioners throughout the research.